francopasut/academic/content/en/post/vim_markdown_preview_plugin/index.md

 nmap gm :LivedownToggle<CR>
 ```

-In this case I enabled the shortcut with the combination `gm` but you can use another one of your choice, taking care that it does not conflict with another similar command already in the system.

-To launch the preview or disable it you use the keyboard combination as set above.

-Obviously in this case, the combination `gm` is used.
+Instead of the `gm` combination you can use others being careful not to create conflict with other system command.

 While activating the *plugin* each time the document is saved (Vim command `:w`) the preview is automatically updated.